tedckh/nextjs-boilerplate/README.md

 # Next.js Monorepo Boilerplate

 This is a professional boilerplate for building full-stack applications, structured as a high-performance monorepo using [Turborepo](https://turbo.build/).

-It comes pre-configured with:

-- Next.js
+It comes pre-configured with a full suite of tools to ensure code quality, consistency, and a great developer experience.

+## Features

-- React
+- **Framework**: Next.js 15 & React 19
-- TypeScript
+- **Language**: TypeScript
-- ESLint
-- Turborepo for intelligent, high-speed builds
+- **Monorepo**: High-performance builds with [Turborepo](https://turbo.build/)
+- **Styling**: SCSS with a centralized design token system (`_colors.scss`, `_typography.scss`)
+- **Code Quality**:
+  - **ESLint**: For JavaScript/TypeScript linting
+  - **Prettier**: For consistent code formatting
+  - **Stylelint**: For SCSS linting and best practices
+- **Developer Experience**:
+  - VS Code settings for automatic formatting on save.
-- A `.nvmrc` file to enforce a consistent Node.js version
+  - A `.nvmrc` file to enforce a consistent Node.js version.

 ## Project Structure

-This boilerplate uses a workspace structure to manage the application and any shared packages:
+This boilerplate uses a workspace structure to manage the application and any shared packages.

 - `apps/web`: The main Next.js web application.
+  - `src/app`: The main application routes and pages.
+  - `src/components`: Reusable React components.
+    - `layout/`: Components for the overall page structure (Header, Footer).
+    - `ui/`: General-purpose UI components (Hero, Features, Buttons).
+  - `src/styles`: Shared SCSS partials for design tokens (colors, typography).
-- `packages/`: A dedicated directory for your shared code (e.g., UI components, hooks, utility functions).
+- `packages/`: A dedicated directory for your shared code (e.g., `api-client`, shared hooks).

 ## Getting Started